-Taxation Ruling TR 2000/18 - Effective life of depreciating assets lists the Commissioner's determination of effective life for various depreciating assets.
-TR 2000/18 came into force on 1 January 2001.
-To find out how to get it, see the inside back cover.
+◆ Taxation Ruling TR 2000/18 - Effective life of depreciating assets lists the Commissioner's determination of effective life for various depreciating assets.
+Taxation Ruling TR 2000/18 came into force on 1 January 2001.

-Because the Commissioner reviews the determinations of effective life, the determined effective life may change from the beginning of, or during, an income year.
-If you decide to use the effective life determined by the Commissioner you generally use the effective life that applies at the time you entered into a contract to acquire the depreciating asset.
+Because the Commissioner often reviews the determinations of effective life, the determined effective life may change from the beginning of, or during, an income year.
+You need to work out which version of the schedule accompanying Taxation Ruling TR 2000/18 to refer to for a particular asset's determined effective life.
+As a general rule, use the version of the schedule that is in force at the time you:

+- entered into a contract to acquire the depreciating asset

+- otherwise acquired it, or

+- started to construct it.